ReginaSherman/ga-project-2/presentations.md

 # Presentations

-Each presentation will be at most ten minutes long.
+Each presentation will be at most 7-8 minutes long to accommodate all our students.
 We recommend that you plan your presentation ahead of time and practice running through it at least once.
-About 3-4 minutes should then be allotted for questions from the class.
+About 3-4 minutes should be allotted for questions from the class.
 We suggest the following structure:

 ## Introduction

 - What's your app called?
 - Why is it useful?
 What is your "pitch"?

+## The Planning Process

+- How did you arrive at this idea?
+- What would you change about your planning process?

 ## Demonstrating Your App